-These hot tips are actually based on the foundations of usability heuristics, UX best practices and jobs to be done theory.
+These hot tips are based on the foundations of usability heuristics, UX laws and best practices.

-If you’d like to explore this stuff some more, we have a free UI and UX design checklist that you can download for Notion or as a PDF.
+If you’d like to explore more of these things, we have a free UI and UX design checklist that you can download for Notion or as a PDF.

 Learn Product Design (UX/UI) and how to create more usable and delightful products with us!